AstralVRZ/html-comment-finder/README.md

 # Comment Finder

 A simple browser extension to find HTML, CSS, and JavaScript comments on a webpage.
-This extension was made to fit my personal preferences and needs, so it might not be the most polished or feature-rich extension out there.
-However, it does the job for me.
-If you have any suggestions or improvements, feel free to open an issue or pull request.
+This extension was made to fit my personal preferences and needs, so you may not like it, however I simply can't care.
+If you need a feature just create an issue and I might consider adding it or create a pull request with the feature implemented.

-## How It Works

-This extension injects a content script into every webpage you visit.
-This script scans the page for HTML, CSS, and JavaScript comments.
-The number of comments found is then displayed on the extension's icon.
-When you click the icon, a popup will display all the comments found on the page.

 ## Installation